 Tips For Making Housing Decisions

-Having just arrived a mere month ago on Grounds, you start to hear it everywhere: "you need to start signing leases for the next year, or you will be left out."
+Just a few weeks into the academic year, you start to hear it everywhere: "you need to start signing leases for the next year, or you will be left out."
 In the rush to find that perfect spot, or perhaps out of fear of being left without choices, many students –especially first and second years—sign leases with people they do not know well, for apartments that may not be nearly as great as they sounded when their friends first told them about them.

 Check out the on and off-Grounds possibilities for yourself, rather than going by word of mouth.
 This FAQ from Housing and Residence Life is a good place to start, but nothing beats doing the research for yourself!